JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/logs2.png" %}

-As you can see, the answer is yes since you can see two different 2 minute intervals in the logs.
+As you can see, the answer is yes since you can see two different 2-minute intervals in the logs.

 ---